 Beach activities: Wilderness has a long and picturesque beach that is perfect for swimming, sunbathing, and surfing.
 The beach is also great for long walks or runs, and you can often spot dolphins and whales in the distance.

 Honorable mention: Paragliding: Wilderness is known for its excellent conditions, and several operators in the area offer tandem flights and courses for beginners.
 It’s a great way to experience the stunning views of the coastline from above.

 There are more than 400 fabulous family-friendly places to stay in Plettenberg Bay (or Plett as the locals refer to it).
 Places like:

 Camping in Plettenberg Bay: Located 16 miles from Robberg Nature Reserve, AfriCamps at Ingwe offers an outdoor swimming pool, a garden, and air-conditioned accommodations with a patio and free WiFi.

 Keurbooms Lagoon Camping site is also a nice option for a weekend getaway.
 This spot is particularly popular during December months, so you best book well in advance.

 The campsite offers easy access to the stunning river and sandy lagoon beach.

 The people in Plettenberg Bay speak both Afrikaans and English.

 Plettenberg Bay is often the starting point of the coastal and famous Otter Trail.

 The nearest airport is Plettenberg Bay (PBZ) however you can drive up the Garden Route from Cape Town and visit all the beautiful places along the way as part of your holiday experience.
-Taking the N2 from Cape Town International Airport (Cpt), Plettenberg Bay is a 5 hr 36 min (504,6 km) drive.
-I would suggest stopping for overnight at at least one place along the way.
+Taking the N2 from Cape Town International Airport (Cpt), Plettenberg Bay is a 5 hr.
+36 min (504,6 km) drive.
+I would suggest stopping for an overnight at least one place along the way.